Lived experience

-In qualitative phenomenological research, lived experience (Erlebnis) refers to the first-hand involvement or direct experiences and choices of a given person, and the knowledge that they gain from it, as opposed to the knowledge a given person gains from second-hand or mediated source.
-It is a category of qualitative research together with those that focus on society and culture and those that focus on language and communication.
-While the term has been increasingly used in qualitative research as a form of evidence and source of knowledge, the concept of "lived experience" as something separate from "experience" is rarely defined.
+In qualitative research, lived experience refers to the representation and understanding of a research subject's experiences and choices, and how their perception of knowledge is influenced by factors such as class, gender, race, sexuality, religion or political associations.
+It is a category of qualitative research together with those that focus on society, culture, language and communication.
+The term has been increasingly used in qualitative research as a form of evidence and source of knowledge.